 The working class, peasantry, intellectuals and the petty and middle urban bourgeoisie are vitally interested in the abolition of monopoly domination.
-Hence there are favorable conditions for rallying these forces.
+Hence there are favourable conditions for rallying these forces.

-Communists hold that this unity is quite feasible on the basis of the struggle for peace, national independence, the protection and extension of democracy, nationalization of the key branches of economy and democratization of their management, the use of the entire economy for peaceful purposes in order to satisfy the needs of the population, implementation of radical agrarian reforms, improvement of the living conditions of the working people, protection of the interests of the peasantry and the petty and middle urban bourgeoisie against the
+Communists hold that this unity can be achieved on the basis of the struggle for peace, national independence, the protection and extension of democracy, nationalisation of the key branches of economy and democratisation of their management, the use of the entire economy for peaceful purposes in order to satisfy the needs of the population, implementation of radical agrarian reforms, improvement of the living conditions of the working people, protection of the interests of the peasantry and the small and middle urban bourgeoisie against the tyranny of the monopolies.

 These measures would be an important step along the path of social progress and would meet the interests of the majority of the nation.
 All these measures are democratic by nature.
 They do not eliminate the exploitation of man by man.
-But if realized, they would limit the power of the monopolies, enhance the prestige and political weight of the working class in the country's affairs, help to isolate the most reactionary forces and facilitate the unification of all the progressive forces.
-As they participate in the fight for dramatic reforms, large sections of the population come to realize the necessity of unity of action with the working class and become more active politically.
-It is the prime duty of the working class and its Communist vanguard to head the economic and political struggle of the masses for democratic reforms, for the overthrow of the power of the monopolies, and assure its success.
+But if realised, they would limit the power of the monopolies, enhance the prestige and political weight of the working class in the country's affairs, help to isolate the most reactionary forces and facilitate the unification of all the progressive forces.
+As they participate in the fight for democratic reforms, large sections of the population come to realise the necessity of unity of action with the working class and become more active politically.
+It is the primary duty of the working class and its Communist variguard to head the economic and political struggle of the people for democratic reforms and the overthrow of the power of the monopolies, and assure its success.

-Communists advocate general democratization of the economic and social scene and of all the administrative, political and cultural organizations and institutions.
+Communists advocate general democratisation of the economic and social scene and of all the administrative, political and cultural organisations and institutions.

-Communists regard the struggle for democracy as a component of the struggle for socialism.
-In this struggle they continuously strengthen their bonds with the masses, increase their political consciousness and help them understand the tasks of the socialist revolution and realize the necessity of accomplishing it.
+Communists regard the struggle for democracy as part of the struggle for socialism.
+In this struggle they continuously strengthen their bonds with the working people, increase their political consciousness, help them understand the tasks of the socialist revolution and realise the necessity of accomplishing it.
 This sets the Marxist-Leninist Parties completely apart from the reformists, who consider reforms within the framework of the capitalist system as the ultimate goal and deny the necessity of socialist revolution.
 Marxists-Leninists are firmly convinced that the peoples in the capitalist countries will in the course of their daily struggle ultimately come to understand that socialism alone is a real way out for them.

-Now that more sections of the population are joining in an active class struggle, it is of the utmost importance that Communists should extend their work in trade unions and cooperatives, among the peasantry, the youth, the women, in sports organizations, and the unorganized sections of the population.
+Now that more sections of the population are joining in an active class struggle, it is of the utmost importance that Communists should extend their work in trade unions and co-operatives, among the peasantry, the youth, the women, in sports organisations, and the unorganised sections of the population.
 There are new opportunities now to draw the younger generation into the struggle for peace and democracy, and for the great ideals of communism.
-Lenin's great behest-to go deeper into the masses, to work wherever there are masses, to strengthen the ties with the masses in order to lead them-must become a major task for every Communist Party.
+Lenin's great behest-to go deeper among the masses, to work wherever there are masses, to strengthen the ties with the masses in order to lead them-must become a major task for every Communist Party.